Quinta do Bill

-Quinta do Bill (Bill's Farm in English) is a Portuguese Celtic folk rock musical group formed in 1987 near Tomar.
+Quinta do Bill (Bill's Farm in English) is a Portuguese folk rock musical group from Tomar formed in 1987.

 Beginning

 In September 1987 at Mr. Guilherme's (Portuguese cognate for William, and so known as Bill) farm Quinta do Bill (Bill's Farm) was born by the hands of Carlos Moisés, Paulo Bizarro and Rui Dias.

 That year they took part in the first Modern Music Show from RUC (Rádio Universidade de Coimbra) and in 1988 in the fifth Rock Rendez-Vous contest, where they reached the final.
 For being finalists they won the right to record the song "Zézé," included in the collection Registos.

 In 1990 they reached the semi-finals of the contest Rock Pepsi-RFM and won the first prize at the first RTP contest Aqui D'el Rock, which gave them the chance to record their first album Sem Rumo two years later.